-Considering the desired learning outcomes for the pupil, class teachers with the SENCO's support will set pupil specific, achievable targets which will be recorded in the format of an Individual Support Plan.
-ISPs are working documents, and the targets within them will be regularly reviewed.
+Considering the desired learning outcomes for the pupil, class teachers with the SENCO's support will set pupil specific, achievable targets which will be recorded in the format of an Individual Support Plan linked to a Pupil Profile Log.
+These are working documents, and the targets within them will be regularly reviewed - at least termly.
 Teachers will directly discuss these targets with parents on at least a termly basis.
 As such, the targets aim to be responsive and relevant to a pupil's individual learning needs and form part of the school's graduated response.